writerthethinker1/emberEtches/about/index.md

 ### Can I Request an Article?

 Absolutely!
 For a small fee, you can directly send us an inquiry detailing what conspiracy theory you want a logical analysis of and how strong of an analysis you need.
-You also get to keep a PDF document of the article signed by the writers with the *silver sign* to authenticate it!
+You also get to keep a PDF document of the article signed by the writers with the *ember sign* to authenticate it!
 Enjoy!

 ### Wait, can we go deeper?